Where did we start?

-As a result, children’s services were placed under “Direction” by the Department for Education (DfE) and an alternative service model was agreed between Sunderland City Council and the DfE.
-Following this, Together for Children was formed.
+Following an Ofsted inspection of children’s services in Sunderland in 2015, which identified several serious failings, children’s services were placed under Direction by the Department for Education (DfE) and an alternative service model was agreed between Sunderland City Council and the DfE.

 Where are we now?